Support-Ukraine-Love/web/content/refugee/index.md

 * 🇪🇺 [Information on free travel options offered by European transport companies](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en#information-on-free-travel-options-offered-by-european-transport-companies): Information for the following countries: Austria, Belgium, Bulgaria, Czechia, Denmark, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Poland, Romania, Slovakia, Slovenia, Spain & Sweden.
     * [Additional information from national authority](https://ec.europa.eu/info/strategy/priorities-2019-2024/stronger-europe-world/eu-solidarity-ukraine/eu-assistance-ukraine/information-people-fleeing-war-ukraine_en#onward-travel-in-the-eu)
+* [Asylum Access Org | Ukraine Emergency: Resources for Refugees](https://asylumaccess.org/ukraine/) — Provides information about safety for refugees and organizations offering assistance in neighboring countries.
 * **Protecting yourself:**
     * Try to find information in advance about where migrants can get help and support in the destination country.
 If possible, contact government or non-governmental organizations.
     * Take photos of all your important documents and send them to your email - so you will almost always have access to them.